nhejazi/methyvim/README.md

 What's `methyvim`?
 ------------------

-`methyvim` is an R package that provides facilities for differential methylation analysis based on *variable importance measures* (VIMs), a class of statistical estimable target parameters that arise in causal inference.
+`methyvim` is an R package that provides facilities for differential methylation analysis based on *variable importance measures* (VIMs), a class of statistically estimable target parameters that arise in causal inference.

 The statistical methodology implemented computes targeted minimum loss-based estimates of well-studied variable importance measures: